 Colorado artists were invited to use their talents to create snails that narrate the themes of Slow Food, including fresh veggies, slow beer, bees, flora, fauna, fish, farms, chefs, families around the table and more – all using snails as their canvas.
 The unique outdoor snail trail gallery will embrace slow food culture and the spirit of creativity through art.

 Artists used mosaic, paints, vegetable props and their creativity to bring the themes to life via this unusual palette.
-Snails can be viewed at the Skyline Beer Garden, Denver Union Station and Larimer Square.
-The snails will be gathered on Larimer Square through July 10, then go to their galleries in time for Slow Food Nations:
+Snails will be gathered on Larimer Square beginning July 10th.

 All snails are for sale, and proceeds go back to Larimer Arts to cover the cost of the project.

 Meet Gertrude!
 She was created and designed to represent the Slow Food fruit and vegetable garden.
 Gertrude is covered in artificial flowers, foliage, fruits and veggies to reiterate the importance of fresh produce for all, which is one of Slow Food’s core values.
 Her 3-D features make her shell even more prominent.
 Gertrude is sponsored by NINE dot ARTS and currently resides in the Larimer Square Walkway, but will be moved to Denver Union Station during Slow Food Nations.

 Buzz, The Happy Garden Snail